w3c/csswg-drafts/explainer.md

 - Otherwise, the arrow keys work as the UA-defined manner.

 ## Overriding methods on top of the heuristic algorithm
-Developers can customize the spatial navigation with CSS properties while overriding the heuristic spatial navigation.
+Developers can customize the spatial navigation with CSS properties by overriding the heuristic spatial navigation.

 ### Current Approach
 There were the properties about the directional focus navigation in the CSS Basic User Interface Module Level 4.